7 Easy Steps: How to Crochet a Rose

 Step 6: Roll and Shape the Rose

-The final step in how to crochet a rose is to carefully roll the strip from one end to the other, starting with the smallest petal end.
-The strip will naturally spiral into a rose shape.
+Finally, roll the strip from one end to the other, starting with the smallest-petal end.
+It will naturally spiral into a rose shape.

 Adjust the tightness as you go so the center is snug and the outer petals fan open slightly.
 Do not rush this step.